The Best 8 Boutique Hotels in Seoul For Women Travellers in 2025

 Gangnam might be just what you’re looking for if it’s luxury shopping malls and trendy spots.
 You’ll find plenty of great mid-range to high-end hotel options here.

-One of the best areas to check out is Apgujeong, it’s stylish, vibrant, and a bit more refined than the busy tourist areas.
+One of the best areas to explore is Apgujeong; it’s stylish, vibrant, and slightly more refined than the busy tourist areas.

 It’s a great base if you want to explore Apgujeong and experience a more polished side of Seoul while still keeping things comfortable and budget-friendly.